Childcare Exclusion List: Information for Parents

 Colds or coughs, without fever or other signs of illness

-Illnesses from Tick Bites, like Babesiosis, Ehrlichiosis Lyme Disease, Rocky Mountain Spotted Fever, or Tularemia
+Diseases spread by ticks: Babesiosis, Ehrlichiosis, Lyme Disease, Rocky Mountain Spotted Fever, Tularemia

 MRSA, if child is only a carrier